learn-co-curriculum/dsc-parallel-and-distributed-computing-with-mapreduce/README.md

     emit ( key , sum( values ) )
 ```

-Similarly, we can discuss combining several Map-Reduce jobs in order to complete a given task.
+Similarly, we can discuss combining several MapReduce jobs in order to complete a given task.
 This means that once a first MapReduce job is finished, the output will become an input for the second MapReduce job and that output could be the final result (or fed into another job MapReduce job).

 Let's assume that we would like to extend the word count program and we would like to count all words in a given Twitter dataset.
 The first MapReduce will read our twitter data and extract the tweets text.
 The second MapReduce is the word count Map-Red which analyze twitter and produce the statistics about it.
 So it is simply chaining together multiple jobs.

-> __InputFile -> Map-1 -> Reduce1 -> output1 -> Map2 - > Reduce-2 -> output2 -> ....Map-x -> Reduce-x__
+> __InputFile -> Map-1 -> Reduce-1 -> output-1 -> Map-2 - > Reduce-2 -> output-2 -> ...
+Map-x -> Reduce-x__

 Next, we are going to look at Apache Spark, which adds extra features of security and fault tolerance to it's MapReduce offering, making it an industry standard.
 We will also look at programming for the above mentioned word count problem.